CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [3/22 7:30AM] Adding warning about Snowflake login requirements, specifically not to hardcode password in `p4.ipynb`.
 - [3/31 11:03 AM] Fixing Q10 to Q16 (was originally mistyped as Q18) in IMPORTANT note mentioned in the section.
 - [3/31 11:07 AM] Adding a note to Q10 to Q16 about survey data.
+- [3/31 11:11 AM] Adding a note to Q6 about using github URL in the source configuration.

 ## :telescope: Overview